Expert warns Covid infections could be ‘substantially higher’ than one in 30

-Levels of Covid infection in Scotland could be “substantially higher” than the one in 30 people who are estimated to have the virus, an expert has warned.
+VERY little is being done to slow down the spread of coronavirus in Scotland, an expert has said.

-Professor Rowland Kao said the lack of surveillance monitoring meant infection levels were unknown.
+Professor Rowland Kao said the lack of surveillance monitoring also meant exact infection levels were unclear.

 The Office for National Statistics (ONS) has estimated that one in 30 people in Scotland had coronavirus in the week ending June 10 – the second week in a row that infection numbers have risen.

-Note: *This article has been updated to remove previous references to infection levels being 'substantially higher' than one in 30 which Prof Kao said was a mistake as a result of him having misheard a question from the BBC